cyclic-software/www/content/posts/i-made-the-same-app-3-times-in-3-different-frameworks-heres-what-i-learned.md

 ### Listening to click events

-As it currently stands, the “new” button doesn’t do anything, and no one wants a useless button.
+As it currently stands, the "new" button doesn’t do anything, and no one wants a useless button.

 So let’s change that!
 We must listen to a click event, and [in Vue, events](https:&#x2F;&#x2F;vuejs.org&#x2F;guide&#x2F;components&#x2F;events.html) work like this: